natesworksdev/Ryujinx/README.md

 ## Help

-If you have homebrew or a particular game marked playable or in-game in our compatibility list that doesn't work within the emulator, you can contact us through our [Discord server](https://discord.gg/N2FmfVc).
+If you are having problems launching homebrew or a particular game marked status-playable or status-ingame in our compatibility list, you can contact us through our [Discord server](https://discord.gg/N2FmfVc).
 We'll take note of whatever is causing the app/game to not work, put it on the watch list and fix it at a later date.

 If you need help with setting up Ryujinx, you can ask questions in the #support channel of our [Discord server](https://discord.gg/N2FmfVc).